 Documents to submit with your visa application form

-It is important to fill out the visa application form carefully.
-It is also very important to submit all supporting documents with your student visa application.
+You will be asked to enclose supporting documents with your application to prove the information that you have supplied is correct.
 If you do not submit all the necessary supporting documents, your visa application may be rejected.
 The documents that you submit with your visa application form are called supporting documents because they help show that you qualify to enter the UK as a student.
 These documents vary from case to case but they usually include:

 - Educational certificates - High School Certificate, Diploma Certificate, Degree Certificate or similar

 - Confirmation of Acceptance for Studies (CAS) number - this is given to you by the International Study Centre after you confirm your place

 - Certificate of Enrolment from the International Study Centre

 - Proof of funds - this is evidence of your ability to pay the costs of your studies and your living expenses in the UK (e.g. bank statements) if you are going to pay for yourself or if your parents/family member is going to pay for you